 Why is the communication happening (i.e., the goal behind each instance of communication)?

-What does a project communications plan look like?
+What does a project management communication plan template look like?

-A project communications plan can look however you need it to, but it typically is a series of tables that include information on the who, what, when, how, and why of communication.
-Here's a screenshot of the template above that you can use as inspiration.
+There isn't one universal communication plan example that everyone can use.
+A project communications plan can look however you need it to, but it typically is a series of tables that include project information on the who, what, when, how, and why of communication.
+Here's a screenshot of the free template above that you can use as inspiration.